hydroshare/sampledata/README.md

 The bags are examples that can be utilized to populate an instance of irods, or by external application developers, such as other repositories, to develop applications that consume hydroshare packages.

-In ther future, this will include  scripts to popluate hydroshare instances, and run tests on the uploaded data.
+In the future, this will include  scripts to populate hydroshare instances, and run tests on the uploaded data.

 - - -
 Raw file layout

 Raw files should be inside a directory, even if they are stand alone.

+--
+RestAPI
+* Python
+* Coverage tests
+* resource API